Tuition and fees are subject to change without notice.

 Obligations to the College

-Students must meet all financial obligations to the College and return all materials owned by the College before they will be allowed to re-register and to receive grade reports, diplomas, certificates, and transcripts.
+Students must meet all financial obligations to the College and return all materials owned by the College before they will be allowed to re-register and to receive grade reports, diplomas, certificates, and official transcripts.
+Under the Student Debt Assistance Act (Public Act 102-0998), Carl Sandburg College will issue official transcripts to current or prospective employers, regardless of a student’s unpaid debt.
 If you should have any uncollected balances, we may use any and all means necessary to collect this debt in accordance with state and federal laws.

 How to Apply for Financial Aid